 6 Click “File” and then click “Site Manager“.

 7 Click New Site and give it a name.
-This will differentiate it from other FTP accounts that you may already have or maybe adding in the future.
+This will differentiate it from other FTP accounts that you may already have or maybe add in the future.

 9 Click Connect button.

 11 That’s it.
-Just wait for upload to be completed then proceed to the next step.
+Just wait for the upload to be completed then proceed to the next step.

 Step 3.
 Run Installation Script

-1 On your browser, type http://www.yourdomain.com/importbuddy.php then hit “Enter” key on your computer keyboard.
+1 On your browser, type http://www.yourdomain.com/importbuddy.php then hit the “Enter” key on your computer keyboard.